Possible stations

 - Physical: βHas your partner ever hurt you?β

-- Sexual: βDoes your partner ever make you do sexual things you donβt want to?β
+- Sexual: βDoes your partner ever pressured you into sexual activities against your will?β

-- Emotional: βHow does your partner make you feel?
-Do they belittle you or try to control you?β
+- Emotional: βHow does your partner make you feel?β

 - Explore their social situation/domestic environment